Chiefs Camp lies beneath mixed woodland on Chiefs Island within the Moremi Game Reserve.

 Morning tea of muffins or cookies with tea and coffee, and a selection of canapés with sundowner drinks, were served during the game drives.

 Dining style: Group Meals

 Cost of meal e.g. lunch: Included

 Drinks included: Bottled water, soft drinks, local beers, spirits and a limited selection of (usually) South African red and white wines are included.
 Premier champagne and premium imported brands will cost extra and must be requested well in advance.

-Birdwatching: The diverse habitats around Chief’s Camp attract over 450 bird species, from waterbirds to woodland varieties.
-Mokoro excursions offer a tranquil way to approach the likes of African jacana, slaty egret and pied kingfisher; whilst arboreal and grassland dwellers are seen on 4WD activities.See more ideas for Birdwatching in Botswana
+Birdwatching: The diverse habitats around Chief’s Camp attract over 450 bird species.
+A mokoro excursion here offers a tranquil way to approach the likes of African jacana, slaty egret and pied kingfisher as part of a Botswana birdwatching holiday.See more ideas for Birdwatching in Botswana

-Wildlife safaris: Renowned as one of Botswana’s premier game-viewing destinations, Chief’s Island boasts a wide variety of wildlife, including some of the country’s rhino population – so there’s a chance of seeing the ‘big five’ if you are lucky.
-A maximum of six guests per vehicle on Chief’s Camp’s game drives ensures everyone has an outside seat.See more ideas for Wildlife safaris in Botswana
+Wildlife safaris: Renowned as one of Botswana's premier game-viewing destinations, Chief's Island boasts a wide variety of wildlife – including some of the country's few rhino.
+A maximum of six guests per vehicle on Chief's Camp's game drives ensures that everyone has an outside seat.See more ideas for Wildlife safaris in Botswana

 Generally recommended for children: We would recommend Chief's Camp for children aged 12 and over who have a genuine interest in wildlife.

 Notes: Chief’s Camp is unfenced within a big-game area, so children must be under their parents’ supervision at all times.

 Power supply notes: Solar power was due to be installed in June 2013.
 They have a back up generator at Chief’s Camp.
 The rooms with 220 volt power points in the rooms, including universal plug sockets.